dimitarraychev/jira-amplifier/README.md

 ## Introduction

 Jira Amplifier is a Chrome extension developed to assist Helpdesk dispatchers in Jira in their daily tasks.
-It helps users differentiate English from German ticket in just a brief look.

 ## Features

 - Feature 1: Language detection and higlighting
+- Feature 2: Layer 2 team highlighting

 ## Installation

-Alternatively, you can manually load the extension:
+You can manually load the extension:

 1. Clone or download this repository.
 2. Open Chrome and go to `chrome://extensions/`.